Riblja Čorba: 1970s: Formation and immediate rise to fame

 Đorđević decided to start cooperating with the members of the band SOS.
 The band, formed in 1972 by Miroslav "Miša" Aleksić (bass guitar), Dragan Štulović "Štuks" (guitar) and Steva Stevanović (drums), previously released three 7-inch singles and performed as the backing band for singer-songwriter Srđan Marjanović, but did not manage to gain larger attention.
-The band's debut album, Prvi poziv (First Call), which featured Đorđević as guest vocalist, was refused by all major record labels.
-In the summer of 1978, the band consisted of Aleksić, Miroslav "Vicko" Milatović (drums) and Radislav "Rajko" Kojić (guitar). Đorđević and SOS members made an agreement to form the band on August 15, 1978, in the kafana Šumatovac in Belgrade.
-The four intended to name the band Bora i Ratnici (Bora and the Warriors), Popokatepetl (Popocatépetl) or Riblja Čorba (Fish Stew, at the time the Belgrade slang for menstruation), but as the magazine Radio TV revija published a poster of the band with the name Riblja Čorba, the band decided to continue performing under that name.
+The band's debut album, Prvi poziv (First Call), which featured Đorđević as guest vocalist, was refused by all major Yugoslav record labels.
+During the following period, SOS had gone through several lineup changes and in the summer of 1978, consisted of Aleksić, Miroslav "Vicko" Milatović (drums) and Radislav "Rajko" Kojić (guitar).
+On 15 August 1978, in the kafana Šumatovac in Belgrade, Đorđević and SOS members made an agreement to form a new band together.
+The four intended to name the band Bora i Ratnici (Bora and the Warriors), Popokatepetl (Popocatépetl) or Riblja Čorba (Fish Stew, at the time the Belgrade slang for menstruation).
+As Đorđević had already gained fame as a member of Suncokret and SOS had enjoyed some prominence on the Yugoslav scene, the magazine Radio TV revija published a photograph of a newly formed band as a poster, with the name Riblja Čorba printed on it, so the band members decided to continue performing under that name.

-Riblja Čorba had its first concert in Elemir on September 8, 1978.
+Riblja Čorba had its first concert in Elemir on 8 September 1978.
 In the first part of the concert, Aleksić, Kojić and Milatović performed Humble Pie, ZZ Top, Johnny Winter and Deep Purple covers, and in the second part they were joined by Đorđević, with whom they performed their songs and The Rolling Stones and Joe Cocker covers.
-In November, Radio Belgrade show Veče uz radio celebrated its anniversary with a large concert in Subotica Sports Hall.
+In November, Radio Belgrade show Veče uz radio celebrated its anniversary with a large concert at Subotica Sports Hall.
 Riblja Čorba appeared on the concert playing only two songs but managed to win the audience's attention.
-They gained new fans at a fund raising concert in Sarajevo and the 1978 BOOM Festival held in Novi Sad.
-On December 22, they released their first single, "Lutka sa naslovne strane", which became an immediate hit.
-The song featured jazz trumpeter Stjepko Gut on piano.
+They gained new fans at a fund raising concert in Sarajevo and the 1978 edition of the BOOM Festival, held in Novi Sad.
+On 22 December, they released their first single, "Lutka sa naslovne strane", which became an immediate hit.
+The song featured a guest appearance by jazz trumpeter Stjepko Gut on piano.